liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/07-packaging-android-screenlets.markdown

 ## Create a New Android Module [](id=create-a-new-android-module)

-Android Studio's *Create New Module* wizard can create automatically a module and adds it to your `settings.gradle` file.
+Android Studio's *Create New Module* wizard can automatically create a module and add it to your `settings.gradle` file.
 Go to *File* &rarr; *New Module...*, select *Android Library* in the *More Modules* section, and click *Next*.
 Then name your module and click *Next*.
 The wizard's final step lets you add a new activity.
 Since your module doesn't need one, select *Blank Activity* and click